 Teachers are the backbone of any school fundraising event, from communicating with parents to posting on social media and budgeting proceeds.
 So what do they have to say about the effectiveness of traditional fundraising?

-Crowdfunding startup Sixpence recently released a “Teachers React” video, featuring teachers across multiple school districts and areas of study.
+Our team here at Sixpence recently released a “Teachers React” video, featuring teachers across multiple school districts and areas of study.
 The video covered many obstacles dedicated teachers and faculty face every year when budgeting and fundraising for their classroom.
 While the average out-of-pocket cost for classroom supplies hovers around $500, many teachers said the average could be much higher, perhaps even into the thousands!
-Many teachers recounted their experiences having to provide all sorts of supplies, from whiteboard markers to binders and even whole pieces of furniture!
+Several teachers recounted their experiences having to provide all sorts of supplies, from whiteboard markers to binders and even whole pieces of furniture!

 The teachers also talked about the fundraisers they had to participate in over the course of their career.
 Many revolved around tedious trinket sales such as selling candies or fruit baskets, school apparel, or tickets for 50/50 raffles, which burden not only teachers trying to organize these events but the parents who are then forced to push products on friends and family.
 Others required far more teacher labor, such as car washes and bake sales.
 One of the more common fundraisers was candle sales, which one teacher described as leaving parents “with a bunch of products you aren’t going to use.”